FredBonux/BonoCipollone/RASD/1 - Introduction.md

 Charging point side shared phenomena
 SP4 - System authenticate the charging session
-SP5 - The system activates a charging socket of an EVSE, making it available SP6 - The system deactivates a charging socket of an EVSE SP7 - EVSE sends to the system information about the charging status of the car SP8 - EVSE communicates diagnostic information to the system
+SP5 - The system activates a charging socket of an charging slot, making it available SP6 - The system deactivates a charging socket of an charging slot SP7 - charging slot sends to the system information about the charging status of the car SP8 - charging slot communicates diagnostic information to the system

 CPO side shared phenomena